MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/risk-score.md

 ---
 # required metadata

-title: Working with the risk score - Cloud App Security | Microsoft Docs
+title: Working with the risk score - Cloud App Security
 description: This article provides instructions for how to use and customize the Cloud App Security app risk score.
 keywords:
 author: shsagir